pbiggar/phc/doc/manual/representingphp.rst

 </programlisting>

 <para>
-	Using the &phc abstract syntax, this looks like the tree shown in figure
+	Using the |phc| abstract syntax, this looks like the tree shown in figure
 	<xref linkend="abstracttree">.
 </para>